ben-polanco/portfolio-site/user_stories.md

 # Sprint Stories
 - [x] Block out the About & Hire Me sections
 - [x] Place headlines for experiences/buildings on map and align them
-- [ ] Make experiences dynamic so I can pass a new icon, name, and container data to each building
+- [x] Make experiences dynamic so I can pass a new icon, name, and container data to each building
+- [ ] Create experience icons

 # MVP USER STORIES
 ## As a recruiter, I'd like to...